Managing Indices

 :

-Deprecation notice: Custom index types are deprecated since Elasticsearch v7.0, and should no longer be used.
+Deprecation notice: Custom index types since Elasticsearch v7.0, and should no longer be used.
 Only a single type will be accepted in future releases.